abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

     # create a helper function to do the backtracking
     def backtrack(i, curStr):
         """
-        i: the index of the current digit
+        i: the index of the current digit in input digits
         curStr: the current string that we're building
         """
         # if we reached the end of the string, add the string to the result array